VakhoKontridze/VComponents/README.md

 Components are not meant to be customized like you would a native SwiftUI component.

-Instead, model can be passed as parameter via initializers.
+Instead, model can be passed as parameter to initializers.
 This parameter has default value, and is not required every time you create a view.

 Models are structs with default values.
 They break down into 5 sub-structs: `Layout`, `Colors`, `Fonts`, `Animations`, and `Misc`.